AndrewBoryk/andrewboryk.github.io/ABResume.md

 | Java                       | September 2011 to January 2013 |
 | Licensed iOS Developer     | September 2012 to Present      |

-* Deployed several independent apps, including multiple games and a Parse-backed social app
-* Employed AFNetworking to establish connections and make requests to RESTful API
-* Built & utilized CocoaPods for various frameworks, such as Socket IO for real-time messaging

 ***
 ##SKILLS##